Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

-\textbf{Spatial-Structural Diversity Reasoning.} To select the representative superpoints with diverse structures and shapes to enrich the sample information, we design a graph-based method to reason the spatial-structural relation between superpoints.
-Specifically, we establish an undirected weighted graph $G=(V, E)$ whose nodes $V$ correspond to superpoints selected by ClassBal~\cite{cai2021revisiting} from the unlabeled set.
-The edges $E=\{e(v_i, v_j)\}$ are build by considering both the location distance $D_{l}$ and chamfer distance $D_{c}$ between superpoint $v_i$ and superpoint $v_j$.
-Nodes $V$ can access their one-hop neighboring nodes by completing an aggregation operation, which forces each superpoint to access the information of surrounding superpoints.
+\textbf{Spatial-Structural Diversity Reasoning.} To select the representative superpoints with diverse geometric structures and spatial locations to enrich the sample information, we design a graph-based method to reason the spatial-structural relation between superpoints.
+Specifically, we establish an undirected weighted graph $G=(V, E)$ whose nodes $V=\{v_i\}$ correspond to superpoints with high uncertainty (cf. Equation~\ref{eq:weight_uncertainty}) and class diversity (cf. Equation~\ref{eq:class_weight}) from the unlabeled set, and edges $E=\{e(v_i, v_j)\}$ are built by considering both location distance and chamfer distance between these superpoints.
+On one hand, the feature $f_{v_i}$ of superpoint $v_i$ is calculated as follows:

-We adopt the simple weighted sum aggregator to merge the features of the neighboring superpoints into the target superpoint so that it has the context information of the surrounding superpoints.
-The graph aggregation operation shown in Figure~\ref{fig:framework} is defined as